dreamboat26/stunning-memory/README.md

 # A Modern Turkish Poet: Fine-Tuned GPT-2

 This repository contains the PDF version of the book **Gerçekliğin İçinde: Yapay Zeka Tarafından Yazıldı** that is written by custom fine-tuned GPT-2.
 In total 5 GPT-2 models trained for 5 different chapters.
-This book contains 70 poems, 10 for each chapter, and published at Amazon.
+This book contains 70 poems, 10 for each chapter.

 ## Table of Contents
 * [Chapters](#chapters)